Mission and History

-The Center for Faculty Excellence (CFE), located on the ground floor of Wilson Library, was established in 2008 as the successor to the Center for Teaching and Learning (CTL).
+The current Center for Faculty Excellence emerged from a successful Center for Teaching and Learning (CTL).
 Created in 1987 under the leadership of Professor Joel J. Schwartz (political science), the CTL supported the teaching mission of the University by providing faculty and graduate students with programs and services to improve instruction at Carolina.
-Professor Schwartz served as the CTL’s director from its founding until 1993, at which time Professor Lawrence G. Rowan (physics) stepped into the role.
+In 1993, Professor Lawrence G. Rowan (physics) directed the CTL, where it grew further in outreach dedicated to excellence in Teaching and Learning until 2008.

+From the success of the CTL emerged a broader view of faculty development, aimed at meeting needs of faculty not only in Teaching and Learning, but in Research and in Leadership as well.
+Thus, the CTL evolved into The Center for Faculty Excellence (CFE) in 2008.
 The redesigned CFE serves broader goals than the CTL.
 As the campus’ pan-university faculty development center, the CFE provides holistic support to faculty members in all campus units across the spectrum of their professional responsibilities and activities: teaching, scholarship and research, leadership, and mentoring.
-The CFE began to make its new mission a reality in 2010 when it added two new coordinator positions – one with responsibility for leadership and the other for research.
+Staff dedicated to faculty development in Research and in Leadership were added to the CFE team in 2010.